okta/okta-idx-golang/README.md

 This repository contains the Okta IDX SDK for Golang.
 This SDK can be used in your server-side code to assist in authenticating users against the Okta IDX.

+> :grey_exclamation: The use of this SDK requires you to be a part of our limited general availability (LGA) program with access to Okta Identity Engine.
+If you want to request to be a part of our LGA program for Okta Identity Engine, please reach out to your account manager.
+If you do not have an account manager, please reach out to oie@okta.com for more information.

 ## Release status

 This library uses semantic versioning and follows Okta's [Library Version Policy][okta-library-versioning].